Estimate Time9 min

 • Even working part-time after turning 65 may be part of your highest 35 years of earnings.

 • To be eligible for Social Security, you must have a minimum of 10 years of covered employment (that is, employment periods during which Social Security contributions were made), which equates to 40 credits in the Social Security system.
+The 2025 income requirement is $1,810 for each credit.

 • If you don't have 35 years with earnings, zeros will be included in the calculation.

-Read Viewpoints on Fidelity.com: Social Security tips for working retirees
+To learn more, read Viewpoints on Fidelity.com: Social Security tips for working retirees

-There's no bumping up of income once you've claimed your Social Security retirement benefit.
+There's no increase in income once you've claimed your Social Security retirement benefit.
 However, anyone receiving a benefit can voluntarily "suspend" that benefit after they reach FRA and resume it as late as age 70.
 If they do, the annual benefit will increase by 8% per year of delay up until age 70.
 After that, you get an annual cost of living adjustment, but no increase in your base benefit, which will start automatically the month you reach age 70 unless you specify otherwise.

-Read Viewpoints on Fidelity.com: Social Security do-over: Claim, suspend, and restart
+To learn more, read Viewpoints on Fidelity.com: Social Security do-over: Claim, suspend, and restart

-In general, you can cancel your Social Security claim if you do so within the first 12 months of receiving benefits.2 You must repay the full amount you've received, and the full amount a current spouse or family member received based on your benefit.
+Alternatively, you can generally cancel your Social Security claim if you do so within the first 12 months of receiving benefits.2 You must repay the full amount you've received, and the full amount a current spouse or family member received based on your benefit.
 Then, you're eligible to claim again at a later date and will receive a larger monthly payment.
 Each individual can only cancel a claim once in their lifetime.

 Checklist for your Social Security claiming strategy